ethanwinograd/k8_utils/README.md

 This guy allows you to see the logs for a pod by giving the service name.
 Useful when your podnames keep changing. usage :
 ``$./k8-log-by-svc.sh my_service``

+## k8-bash-by-svc.sh
+This guy opens a bash shell for a pod by giving the service name.
+Useful when your podnames keep changing. usage :
+``$./k8-bash-by-svc.sh my_service``